RaneyDazed/autobrr.com/docs/getting-started/docker.md

 ## Initial start

-1. Start the container `docker-compose up -d`
+Start the container `docker-compose up -d`

+### Create autobrr user (should not be needed)

+If you for some reason are not faced with account creation upon visiting the web UI, you can create a user like this:

-2. Exec into the container with `docker exec -it autobrr sh`
+1. Exec into the container with `docker exec -it autobrr sh`
-3. Run the create-user command: `autobrrctl --config /config create-user <USERNAME>`.
+2. Run the create-user command: `autobrrctl --config /config create-user <USERNAME>`.
 Then exit out with `exit`
-4. Now you should be able to login with the newly created user.
+3. Now you should be able to login with the newly created user.

 ## Reverse proxies